20Led Zeppelin - 'Stairway To Heaven'

 This intense single stood alone from Joy Division's albums and is perhaps the most New Ordery of their brief burst of releases with its pulsing beats and that low-slung bass.
 Its drive and thrash build to a delirious – some think epileptic – height before rattling away to silence.
 Covered rather more politely by Hot Chip for the 2009 War Child album.

 Released without a Blockheads credit – only sax player Davey Payne and guitarist Chas Jankel join Ian Dury on this one – this is still a typical slab of bar room funk from Dury and co.
-It's the spidery riff that really makes the song, working its angular way through the track, although the story goes it was a lift from Ornette Coleman's 'Ramblin''.
-Dury apologised anyway.
+The greatest anthem from pub rock's greatest exponents, it's the spidery riff that really makes the song, although the story goes it was a lift from Ornette Coleman's 'Ramblin''.
+Dury apologised, but the world couldn't be that mad at a song this brilliantly ballsy.

 Possibly not the most politically correct song of the 1970s, 'Brown Sugar' was written for the singer Marsha Hunt, Mick Jagger's then-lover and mother of his first child, and flirts with sadism, smack, oral sex, and all manner of rock'n'roll fun.
 Above and beyond any suspect lyrical content, it's all about a kinetic groove, dirty sax and an unfeasibly laid back Keith Richards riff.